sunilangadi2/ceph-ci/doc/radosgw/cloud-transition.rst

     ERROR: S3 error: 403 (InvalidObjectState)

-Since all the objects are transitioned to a single target bucket, bucket versioning is not enabled on the remote endpoint.
-That means multiple versions of the same object (if any) shall get overwritten based on the order of their transition.

 Future Work
 -----------

 * Support s3:RestoreObject operation on cloud transitioned objects.

 * Federation between RGW and Cloud services.

-* Support Object versioning for the transitioned objects